swiyu-admin-ch/swiyu-issuer/docs/getting_started.md

 ## Create Images for ARM based processors

-In order to optimize the image for arm based systems, you first have to check out the [repository](https://github.com/swiyu-admin-ch/swiyu-issuer).
+In order to optimize the image for ARM based systems, you first have to check out the [repository](https://github.com/swiyu-admin-ch/swiyu-issuer).

 To create an image you to run the following command in the repository to create a local images of the service: